-Savannah is home to over 20 unique and exciting museums.
+Savannah brings history to life with museums with over 20 unique and exciting museums.
 We all know that Savannah is a wealth of art and history, so here are the ones you definitely need to check out to make sure you’re getting as much information as possible in this culturally rich city!

 Today, the Telfair Museum is the oldest public art museum in the South.
-It was founded in 1883 by local philanthropist Mary Telfair, who left her home and its belongings to the Georgia Historical Society to be opened as a museum.
+Local philanthropist Mary Telfair founded in the museum in 1883.
+She left her home and its belongings to the Georgia Historical Society to be used as a museum.
 Fast forward to the present, and Telfair Museums is made up of three buildings, each holding collections that feature the era in which it was built.

 The Telfair Academy houses nineteenth and twentieth century American and European art.
 English architect William Jay designed it in the Regency style.

 The Owens-Thomas House, also designed by William in the style of English Regency architecture, is not only a house museum but also features decorative art ranging from the late eighteenth to the early nineteenth century.

-The last building, the Jepson Center, was designed by internationally acclaimed architect, Moshe Safdie, and houses all contemporary art.
+The last building, the Jepson Center, houses all contemporary art.
+Internationally-acclaimed architect, Moshe Safdie designed the Center.

-The Railroad Museum is located at the old Central of Georgia Railway Savannah Shops and Terminal Facilities, which served as a major repair facility for the Central of Georgia Railway, and was a big part of the origins of industrial Savannah.
-Today, the Georgia State Railroad Museum is a National Historic Landmark, and is one of the largest and most complete antebellum railroad repair facilities in the world.
+The Railroad Museum is located at the old Central of Georgia Railway Savannah Shops and Terminal Facilities.
+The facilities served as a major repair facility for the Central of Georgia Railway.
+Today, the Georgia State Railroad Museum is a National Historic Landmark.
+The Museum is one of the largest and most complete railroad repair facilities in the world.

 On your visit, you’ll be able to get a closer look at a fully operational turntable, learn about the railcars and rolling stock, and experience the handcar.
 Be sure to check the schedule for train ride dates and times, which rotate between the No. 30 steam locomotive built in 1913, and the modern No. 119 diesel locomotive built in 1947.